ssedinnn/IT-Home-Lab/Lab 11 — Bulk Active Directory User Provisioning with PowerShell/README.md

 By default, `Remove-ADUser` asks for confirmation before deleting an account.
 Setting `-Confirm` to `$false` disables the individual confirmation prompts, allowing the loop to remove each test account automatically.

-After running the loop, I open **Active Directory Users and Computers (ADUC)** and navigate to the **Accounting OU**.
-I verify that the bulk-created test accounts have been removed while the original accounts and other Active Directory objects remain in place.
+After running the removal loop, I return to **Active Directory Users and Computers (ADUC)** and verify that the bulk-created test accounts have been removed while the original accounts and other Active Directory objects remain in place.

-This step demonstrates how the same CSV data used for bulk user provisioning can also be reused with a PowerShell loop to efficiently clean up multiple Active Directory test accounts.
+This step demonstrates how the same CSV data used to provision multiple Active Directory users can also be reused to perform bulk account management tasks, including disabling and removing accounts through PowerShell.
 ## **Challenges**

 ## **What I Learned**